AutoJenny/blog/docs/workflow/README.md

 The workflow system provides a structured approach to content creation and management through defined stages, substages, and associated field mappings.
 This document provides a comprehensive guide to understanding and working with the workflow system.

+**Current Status (June 30, 2025):** The workflow system has been enhanced with a unified format template system.
+All format configuration is now step-level only, with complete schema and LLM instruction integration.
+Post-specific format overrides have been removed for consistency.

 ## Core Concepts

 ### 1. Workflow Structure